 Define Your Needs and Classify Them Separately From Your Wants

-Brad Biren, tax and elder law attorney in Des Moines, Iowa and founder of IQMOP.com, suffered a traumatic brain injury that took him from a six-figure salary to a survival situation.
+Brad Biren, tax and elder law attorney, suffered a traumatic brain injury that took him from a six-figure salary to a survival situation.
 Needless to say, the experience changed how he thought about finances.

 “Things are much better now, but my perspective on what we truly need to survive and find happiness and purpose have changed dramatically,” said Biren.
 “Typically, a need is something you truly cannot live without, or else you will die.
 Your definition should probably be less bare bones and more of a reflection of your basic requirements to continue to function in society and maintain your home and raise your children.
 Things that are not true needs are typically those things you see in advertisements.”